 Without being able to receive SMS text messages with the iPad most local prepaid 3G internet plans available round the world are useless on the Ipad (Mini).

 The issue is shipped to Apple Customer Support and a prepaid cellular network provider (T-Mobile) - and waiting for a (disappointing) answer.
+And the answer didn't came at all, even after several attempts.

 But there's a solution, read on.